Geometrical frustration, power law tunneling and non-local gauge fields from scattered light

 where the coefficients $\mu,t$ and $U$ correspond to on-site chemical potential, hopping amplitudes and the strength of density-density interactions, respectively.
 Crucially, all these terms depend on the geometry of the molecular cloud as follows

+In Supplemental Material, we give an estimation of the magnitude of hoppings and interactions under realistic assumptions on laser and molecular properties.
+Note that we only considered the photon number preserving terms, since the others oscillate with frequencies 2$\omega_0$ and $4\omega_0$ and therefore average out in the rotating frame on the timescale of the coherent dynamics ($\Delta<\hbar\omega_0$).
+This relaxes the necessity for high-fidelity photonic Fock state preparation, as postprocessing would be enough for extraction of the relevant information about the dynamics.
 It is now important to remark the key aspects characterizing Eq.~\eqref{eq:H_eff_MB}.
 First, the hopping coefficients $t_{n,n'} = |t_{n,n'}|e^{i\theta_{n,n'}}$ are in general complex numbers.
 This is, as we show below, crucial for engineering frustration and effective classical gauge fields.
-Second, the interaction processes induced by the second order expansion can result either attractive when perturbation theory is performed around the molecular ground state, as in Eq.~\eqref{eq:H_eff_MB}, or repulsive by considering perturbation theory around the molecular excited state $\prod_{\alpha}\ket{e_{\alpha}}$.
+Second, the interaction processes induced by the second order expansion can be either attractive when perturbation theory is performed around the molecular ground state, as in Eq.~\eqref{eq:H_eff_MB}, or repulsive by considering perturbation theory around the molecular excited state $\prod_{\alpha}\ket{e_{\alpha}}$.
 Third, the prefactor $\nu^2/\Delta$ of the interacting terms involves characteristics that depend on the type of molecules used as scatterers.
 Therefore, potentially different interaction regimes can be explored by considering suitable molecules.

+Before proceeding with studying the versatility of our proposal for realizing extended Bose-Hubbard models, we comment on its experimental feasibility.
+As we show in Supplemental Material, the order of magnitude of the kinetic as well as of the interaction processes can be tuned, under realistic assumptions, to be similar to the laser frequency, thus suppressing losses and decoherence during the time evolution in high-finesse cavity setups~\cite{zhang2025}.
+Furthermore, we consider molecules as scatterers due to their rich and dense vibrational spectrum.
+Sizable interactions can be achieved by choosing a low-energy Raman transition ($\Delta < \hbar\omega_0)$.
+However, alternative realizations could be considered, e.g., with Rydberg or hyperfine transitions in atoms with similar low frequencies.

-\paragraph{Manipulation of couplings by geometrical shaping:---} In this section, we demonstrate the high level of versatility encoded in the effective Bose-Hubbard Hamiltonian in Eq. \eqref{eq:H_eff_MB}.
+\paragraph{Manipulation of couplings by geometrical shaping---} In this Section, we demonstrate the high level of versatility encoded in the effective Bose-Hubbard Hamiltonian in Eq. \eqref{eq:H_eff_MB}.
 Our particular choice for the density of the molecular cloud as a function of the position in cylinder coordinates $\vec{r} = (r,\phi,z)$ reads